 Check for and fix any broken affiliate links

 If you’re manually redirecting affiliate links, Broken Link Checker will (sometimes) show them as being 404s when they actually work fine (in my experience anyway).
-Additionally, because I use Eclipse Link Cloaker – which I set to automatically link product names, some links don’t appear in the actual body of my post in the database, so Broken Link Checker doesn’t see them and therefore can’t check them.
-So I simply open the Eclipse dashboard and run down the list checking affiliate links in there.
+Additionally, because I use PLP Link Cloaker – which I set to automatically link product names, some links don’t appear in the actual body of my post in the database, so Broken Link Checker doesn’t see them and therefore can’t check them.
+So I simply open the PLP dashboard and run down the list checking affiliate links in there.
 However it is that you specifically have to check your affiliate links, be sure to do so.

 Update any datafeed driven parts of the site

 Several of my sites use datafeeds to populate some of the content areas – some of which don’t allow us to “direct connect” meaning we manually have to download the datafeed and then upload it to where we need it to go.
 It’s easy to forget to update the datafeed every once in a while – and a pain if you add custom content to it (which you should) but it’s something that needs to be done to keep your site fresh – especially if the site is showing prices or in or out of stock statuses.